Goldfish: Interesting and Surprising Facts About a Popular Pet

 The problem with releasing animals into an area where they don't belong is that they may harm the ecosystem.
 A mature ecosystem normally develops some kind of balance that enables many species to survive.
 An introduced animal may alter this balance.
 For example, studies have found that introduced goldfish compete for food needed by other species.
 The fish are also expanding their diet.
 In one area they eat salamander eggs "with fervour".

 Goldfish are found in every pet store that I visit and are often inexpensive to buy.
 This seems to have led to some disrespect for the fish, which I find sad.
-I remember goldfish in plastic bags being given as prizes at fairs.
+I remember seeing goldfish in plastic bags being given as prizes at fairs when I was a child.
 Unfortunately, they still are in some places.
 Goldfish won't live long if they're treated casually and aren't well cared for.

 There are many things for a prospective goldfish owner to consider.
 These include: